John Howard (prison reformer): Prison visitor

 Two dirty day-rooms; and three offensive night-rooms: That for men eight feet square: one of the women's, nine by eight; the other four and a half feet square: the straw, worn to dust, swarmed with vermin: no court: no water accessible to prisoners.
 The petty offenders were in irons: at my last visit, eight were women.

 Howard viewed his work as humanitarian.
 Terry Carlson, in his 1990 biographical tract on Howard, remarks:

 Howard's detailed proposals for improvements were designed to enhance the physical and mental health of the prisoners and the security and order of the prison.
 His recommendations pertaining to such matters as the prison location, plan and furnishings, the provision of adequate water supply, and prisoner's diet promoted hygiene and physical health.
 Recommendations concerning the quality of prison personnel, rules related to the maintenance of standards of health and order and an independent system of inspection, reflect the need for prison personnel to set a moral example.

-In April 1777, Howard's sister died, leaving him £15,000 and her house.
+In April 1777, Howard's sister died, leaving him £15,000 (£2,000,000 in 2025) and her house.
 He used this inheritance and the revenue from the sale of her house to further his work on prisons.
 In 1778, he was again examined by the House of Commons, who were this time inquiring into "hulks", or prison ships.
 Two days after giving evidence, he was again travelling Europe, beginning in the Dutch Republic.

 By 1784, Howard calculated that he had travelled over 42000 mi visiting prisons.
-He had been awarded an honorary LLD by the University of Dublin and had been given the Freedom of the City of London.
+He had been awarded an honorary LLD by the University of Dublin, and had been given the Freedom of the City of London.
 His fourth and final tour of English prisons began in March 1787 and two years later he published The State of the Prisons in England, and An Account of the Principal Lazarettos of Europe.

 Death

-Howard's final journey took him into Eastern Europe, and to Crimea.
-Whilst at Kherson, he contracted typhus on a prison visit, and died, aged 63.
-He was buried in a walled field at Dophinovka (Stepanovka), 6 verst to the north.
-Despite his request for a quiet funeral, the event was elaborate and attended by Emanuel Giani Ruset, the Prince of Moldavia, Nikolay Mordvinov, and Admiral John Priestman in the Russian service.
+Howard's final journey took him into Eastern Europe, and to Crimea in the Russian Empire.
+Whilst visiting a prison in Kherson, he contracted typhus and died, at the age of 63.
+Typhus was commonly known as "gaol fever" in England at the time, due to the frequent outbreaks in prisons caused by poor and crowded conditions.
+Howard was buried in a walled field at Dophinovka (Stepanovka), 6 verst to the north of Kherson.
+Despite his request for a quiet funeral, the event was elaborate and attended by Prince of Moldavia Emanuel Giani Ruset, Count Nikolay Mordvinov, and Admiral John Priestman, a British officer in service in the Imperial Russian Navy.
 When news of his death reached England in February 1790, a commemorative series of John Howard halfpenny Conder Tokens were struck, including one that circulated in Bath, on the reverse showing "Go forth" and "Remember the Debtors in Gaol".

-John Howard was considered eccentric by many of his contemporaries.
+Howard was considered eccentric by many of his contemporaries.
 It has been advanced by psychiatrist Philip Lucas and by mathematician Ioan Mackenzie James that Howard might have had Asperger's Syndrome.